 But what better way to explain it than with some examples from our own portfolio?

 This Miami contractor needed a modern web presence that they would be proud of when submitting million-dollar proposals to their various clients in Miami-Dade and Broward County.
 Their previous website (which we developed back in 2009!) was a multi-page website, not responsive and – surprise! – looked very dated.
 However, because their website needed to be nothing more than a credibility checkpoint, the client didn’t think it was necessary to invest in a large “vanity” website.
 A single page website was truly the best solution to showcase their capabilities, past projects, and offer contact information.

 - Just the right amount of information to not bore the visitor;

-- Content is neatly divided in sections as your would normally expect to find on a business website: services, expertise, products, projects and contact;
+- Content is neatly divided into sections as you would normally expect to find on a business website: services, expertise, products, projects, and contact;

-- The navigation makes it easy to skip to any area of interest from anywhere in the website;
+- The navigation makes it easy to skip to any area of interest from anywhere on the website;

 Example 2: Leverage Corporate Strategy

 A successful business consultant needs nothing more than a solid reputation to get business rolling his way, right?
 Wrong!
 Reputation and networking will get you 95% of the way there… but if you show up at a multi-million dollar deal table wearing a suit you bought in the early ’80s, then don’t be surprised if the other attendees exchange confused looks (then pack up and leave).
 Our client knew that, of course!
 So he hired us to design and build him a website that represents his business as his online business card, resume, reputation enhancer.